 If you could present a show that is not your own, which show would it be?
 Why?

-I am very lucky as I already get to present three wildly different shows … I think I could be very at home exploring the roots and evolution of disco on Disco Science.
+I am very lucky as I already get to present three wildly different shows … I think I could be very at home on a show exploring the roots of disco or jangle/indiepop.

 What do you do in real life?